candostyavuz/candost_DamnVulnerableDefi/README.md

 # 7- Compromised:
 **Issue:** Oracle Price Manipulation

-**My Exploit Pattern:** After spending 45 minutes examining all contracts, I've concluded that contracts seem fine and there's no significant exploit pattern.
-Then, I focused on leaked data from the server.
+**My Exploit Pattern:** After spending 45 minutes examining all the contracts, I've concluded that contracts seem fine and there's no significant exploit pattern.
+Then, I focused on the leaked data from the server.
 Notice that hex values represent ASCII characters.
 So converting it to string gives a value of: `MHhjNjc4ZWYxYWE0NTZkYTY1YzZmYzU4NjFkNDQ4OTJjZGZhYzBjNmM4YzI1NjBiZjBjOWZiY2RhZTJmNDczNWE5`.
 After another thought process, this seemed like a base64 encoded data.
 By encoding it, we get a 32-bytes long hex character which can be only one thing in our case: an Ethereum private key!

 By using private keys of trusted oracles, we can set the NFT prices for the exchange.
 And here's the steps of my first 'Oracle Price Manipulation' exploit: